-- under the Commonwealth Fair Work Act; and
+- the Commonwealth Fair Work Act (primarily through the adverse action provisions); and

-Anti-discrimination laws generally recognize both “direct discrimination” and “indirect discrimination“.
-Direct discrimination involves treating a person less favourably because of the prohibited reason while indirect discrimination involves the imposition of a rule or requirement that has different impact on people because of a protected quality.
-For example, a requirement that employees be more than 6ft tall would indirectly discriminate against women, as men are disproportionally more likely to be more than 6ft tall.
+“.
+Direct discrimination involves treating a person less favourably because of the prohibited reason while indirect discrimination involves the imposition of a rule or requirement that has a different impact on people because of a protected quality.
+For example, a requirement that employees be more than 6ft tall would indirectly discriminate against women, as men are disproportionately more likely to be more than 6ft tall.

 Discrimination under New South Wales Law